 A comment voiced repeatedly by enthusiastic state and federal environmental CIOs about the Environmental Information Exchange Network is that it's changing the way they do business.
-This Internet-based innovation provides vital data -- such as hazardous waste disposal, water quality and air pollution statistics -- to all levels of U.S. government, and does so accurately and quickly enough to foster an effective response.
+This Internet-based innovation provides vital data -- such as hazardous waste disposal, water quality and air pollution statistics -- to all levels of U.S. government, and does so accurately and quickly enough to foster an effective response. to improve the quality of data;

 The project is a collaborative effort between the U.S. Environmental Protection Agency (EPA) and the Environmental Council of the States (ECOS), and is referred to as simply "the exchange network" or even just "the network."
 Its name isn't set in stone -- in the evolving technological environment, they're making it up as they go.
 Already, it is the largest network of its kind anywhere and reflects a fresh approach.